SACHIN446/Image-Super-Resolution-Using-AutoEncoder/README.md

 4. Now train the model or alternatively one can used the already saved model weights for better performance.

 ## Additional Details
-One can use the above python code to see the results.
+One can use above python code to see the results.